Sechelt vacation rentals

 Sechelt has a long, cold rainy season that stretches from October to March.
 It’s best to bundle up and bring snow-resistant footwear if you’re visiting during this time, when the forests fill up with mist and fog stretches across the beaches.
 The late spring and summer are sunny and warm, making this the most popular time for outdoor enthusiasts to book Sechelt vacation rentals — but it’s still a good idea to bring layers for the cool evenings.
 Throughout October, the Sechelt Arts Festival brings artists and audiences from all over BC for an interactive festival highlighting local Indigenous communities.
 The event features gallery shows, dance performances, craft workshops, film screenings, lectures, and music.
 And in December, the community gets into the holiday spirit with the Festival of Lights, featuring a street parade, food, and a musical light show.

-What are the top things to do in Sechelt?
+Top things to do in Sechelt

 The town’s buzzing main street is lined with gelato shops, brunch-focused cafes, music stores, bakeries, and shops selling toys, gifts, and home goods.
 If you need to grab hiking gear and kayaks, you’ll find outdoor outfitters in town.
 You can easily traverse the street in an afternoon before wandering down to the pier with a coffee in hand.